valhalla/valhalla-docs/map-matching/api-reference.md

 ## Using the hosted Mapbox Valhalla Map Matching Service

 The Mapbox Valhalla map-matching service requires an access token.
 In a request, you must append your own access_token to the request URL, following access_token=.
 See the [Mapbox API documentation](https://www.mapbox.com/api-documentation/#access-tokens) for more on access tokens.
+Contact Mapbox for instructions on accessing this API.

 ## Trace route action